CalyxOS/calyxos.org/pages/_posts/2022-12-03-update-fixes-improvements.md

 date: 2022-12-03
 ---

-CalyxOS 4.3.2 is now avaiable for all supported Pixels, and the Fairphone 4.
+CalyxOS 4.3.2 is now available for all supported Pixels, and the Fairphone 4.

 It is currently in the beta channel.